infinitive and gerund

 He was about to start.
 I did my best to learn it.
 I haven't made up my mind to start yet.
 It turned out to be your car.
 We set out to cut the tree.

-3. The verbs followed by gerund only:
+3. Examples of verbs followed by gerund only:

 admit, consider, delay, dislike, enjoy, escape, excuse, finish, forgive, imagine, insist, keep, mind, miss, practise, prevent, risk, suggest, understand